isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank Eric Sesterhenn from X41 D-Sec GmbH for bringing this vulnerability to our attention. :gl:`#4152`

+- Previously, it was possible to remotely trigger a use-after-free error in the DNS-over-TLS transport code, specifically in the code responsible for sending data to the remote peer.
+This has been fixed.
+  (CVE-2023-4236)

+  ISC would like to thank Robert Story from USC/ISI Root Server Operations for bringing this vulnerability to our attention.
+  :gl:`#4242`

 New Features
 ~~~~~~~~~~~~